AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cust-ent-table.md

 The `customer_entity` table contains records of all registered accounts.
 An account is considered registered if they sign up for an account, regardless of whether they ever complete a purchase.
 Each row corresponds to one unique registered account, as identified by that account's `entity_id`.

 This table does not contain records of customers who place an order via guest checkout.
-If your store accepts guest checkout, [learn how to account](../data-warehouse-mgr/guest-orders.md) for those customers.
+If your store accepts guest checkout, see [how to account for guest orders](../data-warehouse-mgr/guest-orders.md) for those orders.

 ## Common Columns